 The average cost to feed one cat is between $15-$60 a month.
 You can save money by buying your cat food, treats, etc. in bulk from sites such as chewy.com.
 It's nice to have it shipped right to your door too.

 5. Vet visits and grooming

 Other expenses to consider when becoming a first-time cat owner are vet visits and grooming.
 It's essential to get a check-up for your cat at least once a year, even if they seem to be in good health.

 Annual check-ups can detect any hidden health issues or hopefully catch a potential problem in its early stages to prevent further conditions.
-The average cost of a yearly check-up for cats ranges from $90-$200.
+The average cost of a yearly check-up ranges from $45-55 or more.
 Of course, things such as dental cleanings and other preventative care may add to this amount, depending on your cat's needs.

 Cat's are pretty good at keeping themselves groomed.
 However, it's good to give them a little help when they need it.
 Keeping their claws trimmed, cleaning their ears, and giving them baths can be very difficult, and it's much easier for both of you to have it done professionally.

 They aren't high maintenance when it comes to getting groomed, and the average cost range is only $50-$70 a year.
 Unless you opt for a poofy long-haired beauty, then they may require a bit more salon time than normal.

 6. The cost of a pet credit card

 You may decide to open a pet credit card to help with emergencies.
 However, having pet insurance and an emergency fund should always be put in place to prevent from going into debt.
 As with any credit card, you want to use it responsibly and pay off the balance as soon as possible.

 CareCredit is a specific credit card for pet owners to use in case of emergencies.
 At times they offer a 6-month deferred interest promotion.
 This means you pay no interest as long as the balance is paid in full within six months.